younbaek/younbaek.github.io/index.md

 <table style="border-collapse: collapse; border: none;" width="100%">
   <tr>
     <td style="border: none;" width="60%">
       Welcome!
-I am a sixth-year PhD student in economics at NYU Stern.<br><br>
+I’m a Postdoctoral Researcher in the Department of Management and Organizations at NYU Stern.<br><br>

       My research interests are innovation and political economy.<br><br>